fastmachinelearning/hls4ml/setup/CONFIGURATION.md

 There are a number of configuration options that you have.
 Let's go through them.
 You have basic setup parameters:
    * **KerasJson/KerasH5**: for Keras, the model architecture and weights are stored in a `json` and `h5` file.
 The path to those files are required here.
+   * **InputData/OutputPredictions**: path to your input/predictions of the model.
+If none is supplied, then hls4ml will create aritificial data for simulation.
+The data used above in the example can be found [here](https://cernbox.cern.ch/index.php/s/2LTJVVwCYFfkg59).
    * **OutputDir**: the output directory where you want your HLS project to appear
    * **ProjectName**: the name of the HLS project IP that is produced
    * **XilinxPart**: the particular FPGA part number that you are considering, here it's a Xilinx Virtex-7 FPGA